“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 Chintz - the Indian fabric popularised for its vivid colors is tinted with a distressing history of transformation and disassociation which is largely neglected.
 The popular fabric was widely exported from India throughout Europe, however, with the fear of losing profits and protests from locals in their own country, the British Raj banned Chintz and went on to imitate the process.
 This fabric was stripped of its history and manipulated to be purposefully exotic, leaving behind a trail of suffering for the Indian craftsmen and economy.
 Nuanced iterations of the iconic motifs continue to emerge in mainstream Western media yet their origins are still extensively disregarded.

-“The Fabric that was Banned” renders this transformation using the motif of a bird to narrate this story of entrapment.
+“The Fabric that Was Banned” renders this transformation using the motif of a bird to narrate this story of entrapment.
 The work employs and builds on imagery of traditional Chintz contrasted with the English glazed replicas and modern iterations to showcase this timeline and the subsequent shift in power.
 Each piece focuses on a particular portion of the timeline, combining to form a continuous story unearthing this erasure.

 The Calico Acts

-Screen Print on Wood with Stepper Motor
+Painting and Screen Print on Wood with Stepper Motor

 40 x 40 x 5 inches

 The disassociation of Chintz over time from its origin is narrated in this piece in the form of animation.
 The popular fabric was exported from India throughout Europe however, with the fear of losing profits in their own country, the British Raj banned Chintz and went on to imitate the process, leaving the Indian textile industry in ruins.
-The design continues to appear in works of well-known British designers while the Indian textile industry still lives to be tainted by the past.
+The design continues to appear in the works of well-known British designers while the Indian textile industry still lives to be tainted by the past.
 Each circle offers a glimpse at one moment in this troubling timeline.

 Chintz to Chintzy

-Screen Print on Wood Spiral
+Painting and Screen Print on Wood Spiral

 28 x 28 x 6 inches

 Once, the fabric was banned and the British imitation of Chintz became popular, the cheap raw material was imported from India to the UK.
 After the fabric was printed and assembled, the same cloth would be sold back in the Indian markets at an inflated price, robbing the fabric belonging to that community.
+The piece this transformation and the subsequent shift in power using the imagery of traditional Chintz, contrasted with the English glazed replicas.
+The spiral form extends away from the center which represents the plain cheap raw material.

 The English Aesthetic Movement?

-Screen Print on Wood
+Painting and Screen Print on Wood

 25 x 25 inches

-Screen Print on Wood
+Painting and Screen Print on Wood

 24 x 24 inches

-Screen Print on Wood with Molding Paste
+Painting and Screen Print on Wood with Molding Paste

 10 x 10 inches